LspongebobJH/dagma/src/dagma/data_list.md

 v46: only focus on option_5_OLS.
 v47: based on W_true in [-1, 1] (workable simulations), try different options of knockoff fitting
+v48: original genie3 and grnboost2 fitting W of simulated data
+v49: based on W_true in [-1, 1] (workable simulations), fit [X, X_tilde] with genie3 and grnboost2

+=== common used options ===
+5: all other nodes / j fit j_tilde
+10: all other nodes / j + existing knockoff fit j_tilde
+topo_sort: only available to 10, affecting generation order of existing knockoff according to topological sort
+    of DAG version of the latent graph.
+Wdagma: use W obtained from DAGMA rather than genie3 (grnboost2) for topological sort
+new: original knockoff generation is, considering X (n*p) as a whole design matrix, generating X_tilde for X.
+    Since genie3 models causal graph modeling as p separate regression task, then each task has its own design matrix.
+The new knockoff generation is to generate X_tilde (n*(p-1)) for each task, thus have p*n*(p-1) X_tilde.
+nComp: n_component of PLS